Skip to main content Skip to navigation Skip to footer

 Updated

-You can customise the email template that is used across all of the emails that Content Notify sends out via two methods:
+You can customise the default alert email template that is used for the emails that are sent immediately that Content Notify sends out via two methods:

 1. Using a template file.